tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/工具指南/Hadoop 工具_intl_en.md

 1. Copy cos_hadoop_api-5.2.6.jar and hadoop-cos-2.X.X.jar in the dep directory to `$HADOOP_HOME/share/hadoop/tools/lib`.

-> ?Select a jar package based on the Hadoop version.
+> Select a jar package based on the Hadoop version.
 If no matching version of jar package is found in the dep directory, modify the Hadoop's version number in the pom file to recompile and generate a jar package.

 2. Modify the hadoop_env.sh File.
    Edit hadoop_env.sh under the `$HADOOP_HOME/etc/hadoop` directory.
 Add the following content and add the cosn-related jar packages to the Hadoop environment variable: